lowmess/stylelint-config-lowmess/README.md

 # stylelint-config-lowmess

 This [stylelint](https://stylelint.io) config contains rules specific to how I write my CSS.
+It is intended to be used with [Prettier](https://github.com/prettier/prettier).

 To see the rules that this config uses, please read [the config itself](/index.js).